March 12, 2019

 It seems to be much safer to ignore God if we stick together in a group.
 It makes people think that God surely is not going to be harsh on all of us, maybe one or two of the worst of us, but surely not all of us.
 This allows us to keep comparisons going among ourselves and also gives a sense of safety when we evaluate ourselves as in better standing with God than that other guy.
 This is a proof that we are in confusion, because our focus resorts to looking and comparing ourselves to “the other guy.”

 So, how does this look in the spirit realm?
 Everyone is given a new bicycle by God.
 It is white; it is a perfect fit for our particular body type.
 It is “complete” for us to go.
-In the pastoral matriarchal church, it is considered boastful if you talk about your bike, and it is definitely forbidden to bring it where anyone could see it, and it is thoroughly blasphemous to ever mention that you are learning to ride your bike, and from the pit of confusion if you actually ride your bike and have been seen doing so.
+In the corrupted pastoral system, it is considered boastful if you talk about your bike, and it is definitely forbidden to bring it where anyone could see it, and it is thoroughly blasphemous to ever mention that you are learning to ride your bike, and from the pit of confusion if you actually ride your bike and have been seen doing so.
 The bike must be put in your garage; and if you do not have somewhere to put it, the pastor is willing to store it for you.
 The Girgashite teachers and the Canaanite pastors talk a lot about your bike at first, like it is too dangerous to learn because there are falls ahead and potential knocked out teeth, bruising, and scrapes that could leave scars.
 Therefore, confirming that it was never intended for everyone to actually learn to ride their bicycle at the time they were given it, at the time they received His salvation.
 On special occasions, guests from out of town bring in painted black bicycles with bugle horns and ribbons.
 They can do all kinds of entertaining things like wheelies and bouncing on the tires because they are experts.
 As time goes by, less and less is mentioned about your bike.
 It is in the garage where the webs have made their homes in the spokes, moths have eaten away the seat, and the workings are rusted.
 Some people have their bike stolen right off the bat when they set it out without a lock.
 It may briefly cross their mind, “Does that mean it had value enough for someone to steal?”
 The pastors and teachers are fine with this because now there will be no confusion about bringing that subject up again.
 “Hey, isn’t this your weekend to greet people at the door?
 Let’s be on the lookout for any new faces.
 And we’ll just quietly move them to the back if they cause confusion and ask questions about bicycles.
 We do not want heresy and division to harm our regulars.”

 God does not give us information that we are not responsible for, which is powerful and valuable when we stop and consider that He gives us opportunities to absorb and incorporate more and more of Him into our thoughts and lives.
 This is the reason why some people, often with furrowed brow, fingers rubbing their temple to display that their head is hurting while adding the proper amount of eye squint, pull out the “I am so confused” card.
 The information means change and sometimes it is inconvenient.
 Children typically do not act this way unless they witness it from their parents and see that it can be a pretty effective way of ditching responsibility for something that they really do not want to do or hear something that they do not want to be accountable for.

-The threat of bringing in “confusion” or talking about anything “confusing” has been a reliable tool that Canaanite pastors (Pharisees) and Girgashite teachers (Sadducees) use to enforce Jebusite* censorship on themselves and on others.
+The threat of bringing in “confusion” or talking about anything “confusing” has been a reliable tool that Canaanite pastors (Pharisees) and Girgashite teachers (Sadducees) use to enforce Jebusite censorship on themselves and on others.
 The crown jewel that Jebusites use is always the same mantra: “it is for the children.”
-The censorship is implemented so that new believers do not get confused or get into any traps that are “out there,” which satan has ready to go and could spring at any time.
+The censorship is implemented so that new believers do not get confused or get into any traps that are “out there,” which Satan has ready to go and could spring at any time.
 The enemy is consistent.
-Whenever we hear the words of something being put into place or accepted “for the children,” we know it is directly connected to satan’s army.
+Whenever we hear the words of something being put into place or accepted “for the children,” we know it is directly connected to Satan’s army.

 How does God deal with literal and spiritual children?
 There are many passages that talk about growing, growth, and children, including I John.
-But let us look at how God works with and relates to children, or young believers.
+Let us look at how God works with and relates to children, or young believers.
 The answer is: easily.
 If we start with the Israelites and Moses, there was no censorship of the commandments.
 Aaron did not rip the tablets out of Moses’ hand and say, “We need to see if there is anything in here that will offend or confuse the children.
 I see the word ‘adultery’, that will be too difficult to explain.
 And this one about One God won’t work.
 What if a stranger comes to visit and thinks we are not loving people?
 Yes, that needs to also go; and well, this other one is too complicated.”
 You can see how the thinking gets and has gotten out of control.
 It is applied today, and the enemy is satisfied.

 The Israelite children went to the meetings held by Moses and attended His announcements.
 They saw the manna and picked it up and ate it.
 They were not removed.
 And yes, they crossed over the dry land just like the adults and animals did.
 When we fast forward to Jesus, we hear about the following account: